 Be a plant designer

-Whatever your desired effect, you have the opportunity here to give your creativity free rein.
-Decide how you want to show off your plants, and look for suitable materials.
+Whatever your desired effect, you have the opportunity to give your creativity free rein.
+Decide how you want to show off your plants, and look for suitable materials online.
 It can be anything, from wire and string to a clothes rack or step ladder.
-Your plants will be grateful to you for such a nice spot, and both you and your guests will enjoy the relaxing effects of your small green spaces.
+Your plants will be grateful to you for such a nice spot, and you will get to enjoy the relaxing effects of your small green spaces.
 One last thing — you don’t need to worry about rules.
 After all, you’re the designer.